-Dave advised him to max out his contributions, and then took a side trip to Fantasyland.
+Dave advised him to max out his contributions, and then took a side trip to Fantasy Land.
 Dave used some funky new math to project that, if this kid put away $7,500 per year for the next 40 years, he would have $7.3 million in his account when he retired.
 The kid was ecstatic.
-I turned off my radio in disgust.
+I, on the other hand, turned off my radio in disgust.

 Why?
-Well, here’s how Dave got to that $7.3 million on an investment of only $300,000.
-First, he assumed that this kid was going to be making $50,000 per year (at least) for 40 years.
-He didn’t take into account the fact that the company might downsize or go out of business, or that they wouldn’t fire this kid and bring in a new college graduate (or foreign worker) who will work for less money.
+Well, here’s how Dave got to that $7.3 million on an investment of only $300,000 ($7,500 x 40).
+First, he assumed that this kid was going to be making $50,000 per year (at least) for the next 40 years.
+He didn’t take into account the fact that his employer might downsize or go out of business, or that they wouldn’t fire this kid in 10 years and bring in a new college graduate (or foreign worker) who will work for less money.
 It’s a cliche nowadays, but I know several people that this has happened to in the last few years.

 Not to mention the fact that this kid might meet a girl, get married, and have kids.
-Or get disabled in a car accident or find cancer growing inside of him.
+Or get disabled in a car accident, or find cancer growing inside of him.
 All of which would result in a higher level of expenses than he has right now, and all of which might result in a lower contribution to his retirement funds.
-Or that prices will have increased to the point where that fictional $7.3 million will barely pay his living expenses.
+Not to mention that prices will increase to the point where that fictional $7.3 million will barely pay his living expenses in 40 years.